flass/pantagruel/README.md

                          'sequencing_project_id' must match the name of a contig file (e.g. 'seqProjID.fasta') 'locus_tag_prefix' must match the prefix of ids given to CDS, proteins and genome regions (contigs) in potentially provided annotation files (see below).
+                         Note that for ensuring compatibility with dependencies (namely BioPython Nexus alignment parser and ALE reconciliation program), the characters '-' and '_' are forbiden in the 'locus_tag_prefix' field.
                       _optional_
                        - an 'annotation/' folder, where are stored annotation files:
                          - one mandatory in GFF 3.0 file format (with a '.gff' extension);